MEK Review’s MLC Problem Solving Math

 If students are new to MEK, they must first take our MEK Learning Circles Evaluation Test.
 Any student scoring above a 50% on the MLC Evaluation Test in Math can register for MLC Problem Solving Math.

-Current MEK students who are looking to register for MLC Problem Solving Math must have previously taken MLC Operations and Number Sense of the same grade level as the MLC Problem Solving Math course they want to take.
+Current MEK students who are looking to register for MLC Problem Solving Math must have previously taken MLC Operations and Number Sense of the same grade level as the MLC PSM course they want to take.
 Students must show consistent strong calculation and number sense skills in the MLC Operations and Number Sense class in order to move on to MLC PSM.

 What does a typical class look like?